 It is a tradition that our Minister writes a letter every month which is printed in our magazine, "The Messenger".
-Here is the current letter from John and Liz Rowe.
+Here's John's letter from the current edition.

 With every blessing.